Our next Trans Dinarica expedition: Albania!

 Hrana = Food

-The good thing about traveling the Western Balkans is that almost all young people speak English, especially in the cities.
+The good thing about traveling to the Western Balkans is that almost all young people speak English, especially in the cities.
 In more remote villages, gestures might be your best friend, but modern tools like Google Translate can bridge any communication gaps.

 2. Currencies

 Money is quite varied in the area.
 Slovenia and Croatia use euros because they are in the European Union (EU).
 Montenegro and Kosovo are not members of EU, but you can still use euros there.
 In Bosnia and Herzegovina, you will need to provide convertible marks (many times it is also possible to pay with euros (1 EUR is 1.95 KM), in Serbia Serbian dinars, in Macedonia Macedonian denar, and in Albania Albanian lek.
+For those planning long-distance bike trails in Europe or participating in self-guided bike tours, it’s essential to be aware of these currency differences while cycling through the region.

-Don’t count on being able to pay with credit cards everywhere (especially not in bars, restaurants, small hotels/accommodations).
+Don’t count on being able to pay with credit cards everywhere (especially not in bars, restaurants, or small hotels/accommodations).
 When withdrawing cash, stick to ATMs of verified banks and avoid ‘tourist ATMs’ like Euronet (bad exchange rates, high fees, high pre-set withdrawal amounts.)
+In general, it is recommended that you choose to charge in local currency at ATMs, which means that the conversion will be done by the bank that issued your card.

 3. Meeting farmers, shepherds

 In the end, this kindness may lead you to an interesting conversation, coffee, rakija, or maybe even an unplanned overnight stay.
 If shepherd dogs are guarding the herd, do not try to pet them – these are not pets, but guardians (also from wolves and bears).
+This rule applies when traveling in any part of the world, but such interactions will be slightly more common in the Western Balkans.

 4. Bicycle services, parts

-Except in larger cities (Sarajevo, Podgorica, Split, …) do not expect specialized shops for bicycles and sports equipment.
-That’s why it’s important to always have the essentials – basic tools, air pump, set for patching tires, spare tubes, and at least one tire – with you on your bike.
+Do not expect specialized shops for bicycles and sports equipment, except in larger cities (Sarajevo, Podgorica, Split, …).
+That’s why it’s important to always have the essential cycling gear and basic tools like an air pump, set for patching tires, spare tubes, and at least one tire – with you on your bike.
+People in the Western Balkans are masters of improvisation but don’t expect a perfect match for your gravel bike.
+Good thing: we included several bike shops as POIs in the navigation pack.

 5. Theft

-The advice to take care of your belongings is the same as anywhere else in the world.
-The good thing about bicycles is that you can always put them in a garage, stairwell or woodshed overnight.
+While theft isn’t a major concern on the Trans Dinarica cycling trail, the advice to take care of your belongings is the same as anywhere else in the world.
+The good thing about bicycles is that you can always put them in a garage, stairwell, or woodshed overnight.
 Lock the bikes and take the bags with you to the room.
+You know the saying: Opportunity makes a thief.

 6. Alcohol

-In some Muslim-majority regions, you won’t get alcohol in restaurants.
+In some Muslim-majority Balkan regions, you won’t get alcohol in restaurants.
 Don’t be surprised if you must drink yogurt or Coca-Cola with your burek (by the way, the ‘Yugoslav Coca-Cola’ is called Cockta – it’s caffeine-free but tastes great).

 7. Wild camping